sooriyaarachchi/pybites.github.io-src/content/faster_python.md

 		if m:
 			...

+Update: another redditor commented: "it's by the mercy of the interpreter's implementation, most (including the common CPython) have their own cache for a certain number of regexes, so it probably wouldn't cause any extra time.".

 More generically evaluate as much as possible outside the loop!

 Another trick is to asign a function (calculation) to a local variable: